 Suzanna is an authentic entertainer with powerful movement quality and versatility who genuinely connects with her audience.
-Her physical poetry manifests decades of experience in Middle Eastern, African, jazz, ballet, theatre, fitness, and more.
+She brings decades of experience in Middle Eastern, African, jazz, ballet, theatre, fitness, and more.
 Teaching and performing as a soloist and company dancer for over 16 years, producing multidimensional events, studying with masters of Egyptian dance, and receiving several awards, her global orientation has led her to Africa, Europe, and Brazil, with events featured in the Seattle times, Zaghareet Magazine, Bellydance Japan, and others.

 Check out her resume to the right or below.

-As a performer, teacher, artistic director, and producer, Suzanna's goal is to build community and catalyze personal growth among audiences and participants, including herself.
-As her events have grown to involve more and more artists and production support, a live event and video team has organically evolved as Suzanna & Friends, producing award-winning multicultural shows since 2004, from outdoor theatrical concerts and family events to high profile venues.
+As a performer, teacher, artistic director, and producer, Suzanna aims to build community and catalyze personal growth among audiences and participants, including herself.
+As her events have grown to involve more and more artists and production support, a live event and video team has organically evolved as Suzanna & Friends, producing award-winning multicultural shows since 2004, from outdoor theatrical concerts and family events to cabarets and performance halls.

 In 2010 she launched Belly Dance Off, an interactive format designed to engage everyone.
 She is also known for her other productions, World Dance Showcase, Hathor Unveiled, and Cinderella-An Egyptian Story.
 She also founded TaWaSol World Dance Ensemble, an authentic, vibrant, and diverse student group.